Exchange and Expand

 - Up to 6 keywords

-- The following outline/headlines of your main text:
+The following outline/headlines should guide your submission:

-- Relevance of your dissertation; theoretically, empirically, practically (Please note that Introduction and Relevance sections are highly important not only to put your research in the academic context of your chosen domain of management but also to highlight relevance of your research for practice and policy and how you as a responsible researcher (responsible to society) problematise this issue with the objective of addressing the issue and offering sustainable solutions/recommendations.).
+*Please note that Introduction and Relevance sections are highly important not only to put your research in the academic context of your chosen domain of management but also to highlight relevance of your research for practice and policy and how you as a responsible researcher has the potential to offer sustainable solutions through your PhD.

-- References.
+- References

 - Choose one topic area from the list below that best matches the positioning of your PhD dissertation (these topic areas are identical with the SIGs of EURAM, except for the last one ‘General Management’, which is no SIG in EURAM):